Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 Puzzles are easy to solve.
 The goal is to guide a mouse, a hamster, a rabbit and a bat from point A to the exit point.
 However knowing how to use each animal’s special power is crucial to reach your goal.
 Levels will require you to create blocks, swap objects, and use a critter’s telekinetic power to push them to get to the exit point safely.
 Besides the usual “reach point B from point A” challenges, there are battle arena challenges that let you fight enemies using all 4 critters’ superpowers.

 The best way to enjoy Tiny Brains is to play it with your friends.
-The 4 Co-op multiplayer mode lets you and your buddies solve puzzles quickly.
+The four Co-op multiplayer mode lets you and your buddies solve puzzles quickly.
 Playing the game in solo mode won’t be easy to control 4 animals all at once.
 The multiplayer mode eases things up as each player will be assigned one animal, making it a perfect co-op game.

 Tiny Brains is a perfect family entertainer.
 Parents can play this game with their kids, making co-op play a much more memorable experience.